ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## Flow State Attack

-The flow state attack is when the player gets a certain amount of point and then has the potential to activate.
-The flow state attack is similar to a special move that does more damage.
+The flow state attack can be activated when the player achieves a certain amount of points by killing other enemies.
+The move has the potential to kill the enemies that are present in the scene as well as act as a stronger attack.
 The concept is shown in the details follwoed by the GIF of the motion.

 <details>